OVERVIEW:

 PUBLICATION DATA:

-The publisher provided net paid circulation data to to both Gale Research and Oxbridge Communication's compendium The Standard Periodical Directory from 1982 through 2005 (the most recent date for which we have data).
-Annual print issues ranged from 80,000 to 120,000.
+Prospect Publishing, Dobbs Publishing, EMAP-Petersen and Primedia all provided net paid circulation data to both Gale Research and Oxbridge Communication's compendium The Standard Periodical Directory from 1982 through 2005 (the most recent date for which we have data).
+Average monthly print production ranged between 35,000 to 89,000 issues.
+More information can be found in the print volume details section.

 CONTENT COMPLETENESS: